jatinselmokar/jatinselmokar.github.io/_portfolio/covid-eda.md

 {% include top10states_darkmode.html %}

-For more visualizations and the python code, please visit [GitHub!]('https://github.com/jatinselmokar/COVID-19-Exploratory-Data-Analysis-Using-PyPlot')
+For more visualizations and the python code, please visit [* GitHub *]('https://github.com/jatinselmokar/COVID-19-Exploratory-Data-Analysis-Using-PyPlot')

 <!--
 <p> Race chart of the trend - </p>